posydon.popsyn

 • where (str) – Query performed on disk to select history and oneline DataFrames.

-• restore (bool) – Restore binaries back to initial conditions.
+• restore (bool) – If true, restore binaries back to initial conditions.

 generate(**kwargs)[source]